chigby/chigby.github.com/src/post/entwined2023.md

 ## Favorite retro/cosmic dark ambient

-New-to-me artist Jim Kirkwood has apparently beem making this kind of music since time immemorial, so I'm pleased to have been finally introduced to it.
+New-to-me artist Jim Kirkwood has apparently been making this kind of music since time immemorial, so I'm pleased to have been finally introduced to it.
 Cosmic, weird, disconcerting: is it dark ambient?
 Is it dungeon synth?
 Can one enter a strange zone-out realm with